Accepting applications for Spring 2021 enrollment

 * Either course should be the initial course in the program.
 Certificate curriculum can be used towards the degree program should you decide to pursue your master's in education.

-The following online courses will be offered fall term starting September 1:
+The following online course will be offered Spring term starting Wednesday, January 13:

 Applications are reviewed on a rolling admissions basis throughout the year.
 Admissions decisions are reviewed in August, October, December, March and May.